Walidoux/2022-05-01/markdown/events.md

 on lay: // user lays down
-on talk: // user sent a message on move: // user moves around the room
+on talk: // user sent a message on move: // user moves around the room on stalk: // user clicks on an another user

 // Timestamps
 every 2 seconds: